 |Type of medicine||Vitamin D analogue|

-If you have psoriasis, patches of red, scaly skin called plaques develop, and these tend to come and go throughout life.
+When you have psoriasis, patches of red, scaly skin called plaques develop, which tend to come and go throughout life.
 Treatment for psoriasis aims to clear the plaques as much as possible.

-Skin cells in the outer layer of your skin multiply faster than normal in patches of psoriasis.
-This causes older and dead skin cells to build up on the surface of your skin, causing the red, scaly patches.
-Calcitriol ointment works by slowing the over-production of skin cells, which eases these inflamed, scaly areas.
+The skin cells in the outer layer of your skin multiply faster than normal in the patches of psoriasis.
+This causes older and dead skin cells to build up on the surface of your skin, causing red, scaly patches.
+Calcipotriol works by slowing this over-production of skin cells which eases the inflamed, scaly areas.

-To make sure this is the right treatment for you, before you start using calcitriol ointment it is important that your doctor or pharmacist knows:
+To make sure this is the right treatment for you, before you start using calcipotriol it is important that your doctor or pharmacist knows:

 - If you are pregnant, trying for a baby or breast-feeding.

 - If you have been told you have high calcium levels in your blood, or if your body has problems processing calcium.

 - If you have severe liver or kidney problems.